DarkoKukovec/mobx-form-store/README.md

 [![Dependency Status](https://david-dm.org/DarkoKukovec/mobx-form-store.svg)](https://david-dm.org/DarkoKukovec/mobx-form-store)
 [![devDependency Status](https://david-dm.org/DarkoKukovec/mobx-form-store/dev-status.svg)](https://david-dm.org/DarkoKukovec/mobx-form-store#info=devDependencies)

-This is an opnionated way to simplify working with froms and Mobx.
+This is an opinionated way to simplify working with forms and Mobx.
-It provides a straight forward API for keeping states, validating user inputs, and handeling API errors.
-It's important to note this can be used with React but also anywhere else wher you can use Mobx.
+It provides a straightforward API for keeping states, validating user inputs, and handling API errors.
+It's important to note this can be used with React but also anywhere else where you can use Mobx.

 ## Example